Flying-S-Ranch/note-taker/README.md

 ## Description

 ## Credits
-The server.js file is adapted from the server.js file found in the module 11 mini-project.
+The server.js, notes.js, fsUtils.js, and index.js files were written following the examples found in the module 11 mini-project.